 College may be a blast, but it certainly doesn't come without its stressors.
 Whether you're anxious about money matters, cafeteria food, or a heavy workload, we've rounded up the best apps to help you manage it all as you head back to school.
+Clear out space on your phone and start downloading these ASAP!

 The iHomework app ($1) makes organization a cinch.
 Use it to keep track of assignments, readings, courses, teachers, and schedules.
 Even better: you can set alarms for your homework and be notified of upcoming deadlines.